danielnorton/Reuben/README.md

 ## Inspiration ##

 This project is a playground; free from constraints applied to "real" work and projects.
 There are a number of newer (iOS 7+) features that I would like to experiment with in a safe environment.
 Also, I figure while I am at it I could try to put something together that could possibly be useful to the community.
+I want to document my discoveries and failures along this process.

 So, here are a few of my goals and technologies in which I am currently interested (in no particular order):